-The Office of Career Services assists students with self-assessment, career information and placement.
+The Center of Academic and Career Excellence assists students with self-assessment, career information and placement.
 Students are actively engaged in these areas through individual guidance and group programs.
-Education majors are encouraged to begin their resumes and required portfolios as freshmen or sophomores and pursue internships working with youth or educational organizations throughout University.
+Education majors are encouraged to begin their resumes and portfolios as freshmen or sophomores and pursue internships working with youth or educational organizations throughout University.
 Career Services meets with students early and often during their University experience so they may realize their goal of employment upon graduation.